DWI / Criminal Case Flow

 4. Court Appearance(s)

 Court dates are scheduled throughout the case.
-Typically, both attorney and client must appear for each court appearance.
+Both attorney and client must appear at each court appearance.

 6. Additional Court Appearances (If Needed)

-Further court dates may be required depending on case complexity, negotiations, motions, or court scheduling.
+More court dates may be needed depending on case complexity and scheduling.

 7. Case Disposition